 Passengers with priority:

-All the other kind of passenger that could have priority to use the lift (disabled people, elderly people, etc…)
+All the other kind of passenger that could have priority to use the lift (disabled people, elderly people, etc.)

 Supplier technicians (especially of control cabinet):

-The control cabinet is the brain of the lift, all the information are managed by the control cabinet; these are the technicians of the company that manufactured the control cabinet
+The control cabinet is the brain of the lift, all the information is managed by the control cabinet; these are the technicians of the company that manufactured the control cabinet.

 Control room operator:

-People that are able to manage a large group of lift in a remote control room
+People located in a (usually remote) control room, whose task is to supervise and control the operations of lifts or group of lifts.

 Potential requirements

-No specific new features are identified as result of the analysis of Smart Lift use cases.
-The oneM2M system Rel 3 seems to support properly these use cases It remains necessary to include the data structure to be exchanged in the oneM2M semantic work.
-As it is also deemed to be included in the ETSI SAREF package to assure proper semantic interoperability with other systems is also necessary to verify the SAREF alignment.
+No specific new features are currently identified as result of the analysis of Smart Lift use cases.
+The oneM2M system Rel 3 seems to support properly these use cases.
+It remains necessary to include the data structure to be exchanged by Smart Lifts in the oneM2M semantic work.
+As it is also deemed to be included in the ETSI SAREF package to assure proper semantic interoperability with other systems it is also necessary to verify the SAREF alignment.

-oneM2M shall include the Smart Lift data model as identified in [1] and its possible evolutions
+oneM2M shall support Smart Lift data model and its possible evolution, e.g. as identified in [yy].

-oneM2M shall be aligned with ETSI SAREF.

-Management of group of lifts
+6.3.4 Management of Group of Lifts

-Description
+6.3.4.1 Description

-This case is about the control room operator that is in charge of monitoring and manage the lifts installed in the railway stations; the railways company want the possibility of monitoring the status of each lift and the possibility of controlling the lifts from the remote control room.
+This case is about the control room operator that is in charge of monitoring and manage the lifts installed in the railway stations; the railways company want the possibility of monitoring the status of each lift and the possibility of controlling the lifts from a remote control room.

-To achieve this purpose the control cabinet of the lift has to expose the status of several systems making available the related signals and to give the possibility to send the commands to the (or group?) lift (to make a ride to a specific floor, for example).
+To achieve this purpose the control cabinet of the lift has to expose the status of several systems, making available the related signals and giving the possibility to send the commands to an individual lift or a to group of lifts (e.g. to make a ride to a specific floor).

-This case could be extended to all the cases where the building’s owners want to manage and monitor a group of lifts in a single building or in several buildings (like railway stations, hospitals, office buildings, etc…); the objective is to manage and control the situation of all the lifts from a single and centralized control room.
+This case could be extended to all the cases where the building’s owners want to manage and monitor lifts in a single building or in several buildings (like railway stations, hospitals, office buildings, etc…); the objective is to manage and control the situation from a single and centralized control room.

-Figure X.5-1 Managemento fo Group of Lifts: Overview
+Figure 6.3.4-1 Management of Group of Lifts: Overview

-Source
+6.3.4.2 Source

-oneM2M-REQ-2020-xxxx Requirement & Feasibility study for Smart Lifts in IoT

-Note: from ETSI TR 103 546 V0.2.1 (2019-12), Section 6.1
+[yy] ETSI TR 103 546 V0.2.1 (2019-12), Requirement & Feasibility study for Smart Lifts in IoT, Section 6.1

-Actors
+6.3.4.3 Actors